wk989898/svm/readme.md

-# svm implementation in javascript
+# svm implementation in typescript